wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-sso/includes/2-office-add-in-single-sign-on.md

 #### Use the access token to identify the user

-Your add-in may need to simply identify the user.
+Your add-in may need to identify the user.
 In this case, your add-in typically provides this token to your own backend system that uses the token to store user preferences or other information specific to the currently signed in user.

 In this scenario, the token returned includes a few properties that can be useful to your application: